 Although to be fair, overclocking is much safer and less riskier than it used to be, and modern hardware components have fail-safes built-in to prevent things like this happening.

-But that doesn't there's no risk; however if you do it safely and slowly, have good cooling within your system, and apply good overclocking principles (like we explain in our step by step overclocking guide) then you should be just fine.
+But that doesn't there's no risk; however if you do it safely and slowly, have good cooling within your system, and apply good overclocking principles then you should be just fine.

 There are four components you can overclock.
 In order of overclocking popularity, those parts are your processor/CPU, your graphics card/GPU, your memory/RAM, and your monitor.